A Systematic Survey of Deep Learning-based Single-Image Super-Resolution: Remaining Issues and Future Directions

 \section{Remaining Issues and Future Directions}

 It is true that the above models have achieved promising results and have greatly promoted the development of SISR.
 However, we cannot ignore that there are still many challenging issues in SISR.
-In this section, we will point out some of the challenges and summarize some promising trends and future directions.
+In this section, we point out some challenges and summarize some promising future directions.